 Sorry to burst that bubble.

 Guess what else?
-We don’t want your money or pity.
+We don’t want your pity.

 Communication should be (again ideally) that open with our fellow adventurers, and not scary (nerves are fine, fear may float your boat but I have had enough in my life to be all done with the fear as a precursor to pleasure), but it can take a lifetime to come to that understanding, find your voice, and find a partner who doesn’t ignore the fact that you are not just an orifice or appendage.